No Hydrogen, No Permit: Korea’s Climate EIA Is Rewriting the Rules for LNG

 What Would Change My Mind

 If Korea’s hydrogen pipeline buildout accelerates materially — construction contracts signed, not plans announced — the procurement barrier loosens.
 Alternatively, if the political calculus shifts and LNG’s 2035 share rises above 16%, the urgency to force hydrogen co-firing at the permit stage may ease.
-If neither happens by the end of 2026, expect at least one major LNG project to publicly cite hydrogen procurement uncertainty as the reason for schedule delay.
+If neither of those shifts happens by the end of 2026, hydrogen procurement uncertainty is likely to show up as an explicit reason for delay in at least one major LNG project.

 If this analysis is useful for your team’s Korea energy strategy, consider forwarding it to a colleague.